2020mkruppa/Astronomy-Visualizations/partiview/Narration Script.md

 comparison here in planet radius and orbital radius**) Because of this, planets with these characteristics are described as Hot Jupiters.

 ## Detection problem
-Since planet's don't normally produce their own light, detecting them is hard.
+Since planet's don't normally produce their own visible light, detecting them is hard.
 However, the situation is much harder because planets appear extremely close to their stars.
 The stars' light totally swamp out any reflected light from the planet.
 As an analogy, imagine if a street light represented a star, and a firefly represented a planet.
 When the firefly is very close to the light, it becomes nearly impossible to distinguish it from the streetlight itself, and we might only see one apparent light source.
 When we look for exoplanets, which are many light years away, it is exceedingly rare to be able to directly